AVTpepper/halloween-hackathon/README.md

 ### Agile Methodology

 Our team successfully implemented the Agile Methodology throughout the development process of the website.
 By employing Agile principles, we prioritized collaboration, adaptability, and iterative progress.
-We did this by regular meetings, continuous communication on slack and making use of the project board on Github with Epics, user stories and issues.
+We did this by regular meetings, continuous communication on Slack and making use of the project board on Github with Epics, user stories and issues.

 Our Github projects board during development:
 <p align="left"><img src="assets\images\github-projects.png" alt="Example of our Github projects board during development" width="500"/></p>